Adjunct Associate Professor Gregory Siller is the Practice Principal of Central Brisbane Dermatology.

 - Active participant in Continuing Professional Development Programs of the Australasian College of Dermatologists including publications, presentations to GP’s and Specialists, reviewing, teaching, examining, clinical research, representation to industry and advisory panels.

 Adj.
 Assoc.
 Prof. Siller’s particular interest is in the assessment and treatment of skin cancer and particularly the non-surgical management of skin cancers where he has extensive and widely recognised expertise and has been involved in research and publications for many years.
 With his long term experience in skin cancer research, Central Brisbane Dermatology can reassure patients that we offer world class standards in skin cancer treatment frequently before they are conventionally available.
+His current research is in the fields of nanopatch vaccine delivery technology as well as genetically modified Adeno-virus therapies for skin cancer.

 He also has a specialty interest in the assessment of allergic contact dermatitis and is one of the few dermatologists who perform specialised allergy patch testing in house.